Krukov/cashews/Readme.md

 #### Fail cache (Failover cache)

-Return cache result, if one of the given exceptions is raised (at least one function call should be succeed prior that).
+Return cache result, if one of the given exceptions is raised (at least one function call should succeed prior to that).

 ```python
 from cashews import cache